sdefranc/capistrano-wordpress/README.md

 wp-config.php
 -------------

-This recipe expects you to have versioned wp-config-_stage_.php files on your repo.
+This recipe expects you to have versioned wp-config-_stage_.php files in your repo.